Artifactory Helm Upgrade

 Step 3: Update PostgreSQL Configurations in custom-values.yaml

-The configurations in the *postgresql* section of the artifactory and artifactory-ha charts do not align with the new structure of the latest postgresql chart.
-For a successful upgrade, you need to include these new configurations in your custom-values.yaml file of artifactory or artifactory-ha charts.
+The configurations in the *postgresql* section of the artifactory and artifactory-ha charts do not align with the new structure of the latest PostgreSQL chart.
+For a successful upgrade, include the new configurations in your custom-values.yaml file of the artifactory or artifactory-ha chart.

-For example, in the previous version of the Artifactory charts, the key for the postgresql password in the Kubernetes secret was postgresqlPassword.
-However, in the latest versions, this key has been changed to password.
-This change leads to upgrade failures if the custom-values.yaml file or related configurations still reference the old key from the previous version.
+For example, in the previous version of the Artifactory charts, the key for the PostgreSQL password in the Kubernetes secret was postgresqlPassword.
+In the latest versions, this key has changed to password.
+This change causes upgrade failures if custom-values.yaml or related configurations still reference the old key.

 The following sections show an example of the changes in configurations in Artifactory’s previous and latest charts: